Blog

 Setting Up QuickBooks for Not-For-Profit Success

-QuickBooks offers specialized features that can be customized for Not-For-Profit operations.
+QuickBooks offers specialized features that can be customized for not-for-profit operations.
 Setting it up properly from the start ensures smoother day-to-day management and easier reporting down the road.

 1. Use Classes and Locations to Track Grants

-QuickBooks allows you to use classes or locations to separate activities by grant, program, or funding source.
+QuickBooks allows you to use Classes or Locations to separate activities by grant, program, or funding source.
 This enables you to see how each project is performing financially, monitor spending limits, and prepare reports tailored to funder requirements.

 2. Create a Chart of Accounts That Fits Your Mission

-Your chart of accounts should reflect the nature of your Not-For-Profit’s work.
+Your Chart of Accounts should reflect the nature of your not-for-profit’s work.
 Set up income and expense categories specific to grants, fundraising campaigns, or donor programs.
 This structure makes it easier to analyze results and communicate financial information clearly.

 3. Record Donations Accurately